moonbot/shotgun-cache-server/README.md

 ## Configuration

 There are two main locations for configuring `shotgunCache`.
 - `config.yaml` file.
 - `entityConfig` folder.

 ### config.yaml
 This is the main configuration for the shotgun cache.

+The most important options to set are your shotgun connection options at the top.
+Fill in your `base_url`, `script_name`, and `api_key`.

-Check the file for details about each of the options.
+Check the file for more details about each option.

-### entityConfig folder
-This folder contains all the settings for caching each shotgun entity type.
-The best way to create these is to generate them.
+### Entity Config Folder
+In order to cache entities from Shotgun, the script needs to know which entities and fields you need.
+These configurations are stored in a json file per entity inside of the `entity_config_folder`.

+Instead of creating these manually, there's a utility that generates them for you.
-To generate the entity cache configs, use the follow command template.
+Use the follow command as a template.
-Entity types should be separate by spaces.
-List as many types as you want.
 ```
 $ python shotgunCache generateEntityConfigs Asset Shot
 ```

+Entity types should be separated by spaces.
+List as many types as you want.

+Once you've generated them, you can open them in your text editor and adjust them.
+- Remove any fields from the `fields` key you don't want to cache.
+- Add shotgun filters to the `filters` key to further limit the cache
+- You can also use custom elasticsearch mappings here if you really need to

 ## Starting the server

-Once you've configured your cache server, you can run it using:
+After you've created your `config.yaml`, generated your entity configs and tweaked them as required, your ready to start the cache.

 ```
-$ shotgunCache run
+$ python shotgunCache run
 ```

 It will then startup, perform a full download of all your entity data, and then continually monitor shotgun for changes.